 Record the time, location, what happened, who was involved, what immediate action was taken, and who was notified.
 Do it at the time.
 Memory of incident details degrades fast, and exact timelines matter in investigations.

 For WHS incidents, follow your site's incident reporting procedure as well as logging in the diary.
-The daily report is part of the record, not a replacement for formal incident reports, but an important account made at the time that often ends up as supporting evidence.
+The daily report is part of the record, not a replacement for formal incident reports, but an important contemporaneous account that often ends up as supporting evidence in any subsequent investigation or claim.